 Pyspark UDF enables the user to write custom user defined functions on the go.
 But we have to take into consideration the performance and type of UDF to be used.
 This post will cover the details of Pyspark UDF along with the usage of Scala UDF and Pandas UDF in Pyspark.
 Introduction Pyspark UDF , Pandas UDF and Scala UDF in Pyspark will be covered as part of this post.

-In a world where data is everything, transforming raw data into meaningful insights require the usage of certain techniques and functions.
-This post would focus on the commonly used SQL analytical functions in Hive and Spark Introduction Analytic functions come packed with a lot of features such as computing aggregates such as moving sums, cumulative sums, averages etc. In addition to this, they are used to obtain ranking on the data, eliminating duplicates etc.
+In a world where data is everything, transforming raw data into meaningful insights require the usage of certain sql aggregate functions and sql analytic functions.
+This post would focus on the commonly used SQL analytical functions in Hive and Spark Introduction SQL Analytic functions or Hive Analytic functions or SQL aggregate functions come packed with a lot of features such as computing aggregates such as moving sums, cumulative sums, averages etc.

 With the increasing number of users in the digital world, a lot of raw data is being generated out of which insights could be derived.
 This is where REST APIs come into picture, as they help in filling the communication gap between the client (your software program) and the server (website’s data) Introduction REST APIs act as a gateway to establish a two-way communication between two software applications.